 The Government has embarked on major reforms to the welfare system.
 Changes include: replacing a range of income-related benefits and tax credits for people of working age with Universal Credit, replacing DLA with Personal Independence Payment and localising council tax support.
 Age UK is concerned about the impact that some of these changes will have on older people and those approacing retirement.

 One specific area of concern is around couples where one is over Pension Credit age and the other is younger.
-Under the planned change new claimants in the future could be considerable worse of as they will have to claim Universal Credit rather than Pension Credit.
+Under a planned change in the future new claimants in the future could be considerable worse of as they will have to claim Universal Credit rather than Pension Credit.
 We have produced a paper on this issue and also highlighted our concerns in our submission to the House of Commons Select Committee inquiry into the implementation of Universal Credit.
+At present we do not know when this change will be introduced.

 In 2011 the Government asked for views on possible changes to help with mortage interest for people who are claiming means-tested benefits including Pension Credit however no proposals for changes have been made so far.